AnaLuisaCarvalho/estagio_lomac_sim/README.md

 - ``cmake -DGeant4_DIR=`which geant` ../``
  **or** ``cmake -DGeant4_DIR=<path to geant installation> <path to CMakeLists.txt> ``
 - make
+  - The last two steps compile the code.
+This needs to be done whenever something is change in the .cc and .hh files
 - ./TileFCC: will run with macro vis.mac and produce a graphical output.
 Do not use to run over a large number of events **or**
 - ./TileFCC -m run.mac: will not produce graphical output